Cobordisms of sutured manifolds and the functoriality of link Floer homology: Properties of the cobordism map

-\begin{rem} If $(M',\g')$ is obtained from $(M,\g)$ using a convex decomposition, then we can view $(-M',-\g')$ as a sutured submanifold of $(-M,-\g),$ and there is a natural contact structure $\z$ on $M \setminus \Int(M'),$ see page 3 of \cite{TQFT}.
-Hence we can view this as a boundary cobordism $\W$ from $(M',\g')$ to $(M,\g).$ For nice sutured manifold decompositions, the map $F_{\W} = \Phi_{\z}$ is an embedding by \cite{decomposition}. \end{rem}
+\begin{rem} If $(M',\g')$ is obtained from $(M,\g)$ using a convex decomposition, then we can view $(-M',-\g')$ as a sutured submanifold of $(-M,-\g)$, and there is a natural contact structure $\z$ on $M \setminus \Int(M')$, with convex boundary and dividing set~$-\g \cup -\g'$, see page~3 of~\cite{TQFT}.
+Hence we can view this as a boundary cobordism~$\W$ from~$(M',\g')$ to $(M,\g)$.
+For nice sutured manifold decompositions, $F_{\W} = \Phi_{\z}$ is an embedding by \cite{decomposition}. \end{rem}